Nayrode/CTCD/README.md

     - Push Docker image to private Harbor registry
     - Push helm chart to private Harbor registry

-After the releasing of new version, the application is deployed in a k3s cluster with argocd.
+After the releasing of a new version, the application is deployed in a k3s cluster with argocd.

 You can find the API documentation [here](https://docs.ct-cd.fr/).
 The API is deployed on [https://api.ct-cd.fr](https://api.ct-cd.fr).

-If you want to deploy the application for yourself, you can follow the instructions below.
+If you want to deploy the application by yourself, you can follow the instructions below.

 ## Installation